-We confirm that the National Treasury Management Agency has procedures to monitor the effectiveness of its risk management and control procedures.
-The National Treasury Management Agency's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal and external auditors, the Audit and Risk Committee which oversees their work, and the senior management within the National Treasury Management Agency responsible for the development and maintenance of the internal financial control framework.
+We confirm that the Agency has procedures to monitor the effectiveness of its risk management and control procedures.
+The Agency's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal and external auditors, the Audit and Risk Committee which oversees their work, and the senior management within the Agency responsible for the development and maintenance of the internal financial control framework.

-We confirm that the Agency conducted an annual review of the effectiveness of the internal controls for 2022.
+We confirm that the Agency conducted an annual review of the effectiveness of the internal controls for 2024.

-No weaknesses in internal control were identified in relation to 2022 that require disclosure in the financial statements.
+No weaknesses in internal control in respect of the Fund were identified in relation to 2024 that require disclosure in the financial statements.